 Newer sleeping bags use the ISO (International Standards Organization) rating, but the testing methods are largely the same as those used for EN, therefore the EN and ISO ratings can be compared side by side.

-Each of these rating entities, EN and ISO, provide two temperature ratings: Comfort and Lower Limit Rating.
+Each of these rating entities, EN and ISO, provides two temperature ratings: Comfort and Lower Limit Rating.

 Let’s start by taking a look at the Comfort Rating.
 This is the temperature where a cold sleeper is likely to feel comfortable when inside the sleeping bag.

 On the other hand, the Lower Limit Rating is the temperature where a warm sleeper is likely to feel comfortable.

 Translation: if you tend to sleep cold or simply run cold, err on the side of the Comfort rating, or even consider a warmer bag in general.
 After all, you can always unzip or put a leg out to cool down if needed!